Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/01-setup-app-local.md

 The underlying data store for the app is [MongoDB](https://www.mongodb.com/ "MongoDB Homepage").
 It is already running.
 We need to import the data for our application.

-* Import the data via the command line
+* Import the data using a terminal session on the jumpbox

     ```bash
     cd ~/blackbelt-aks-hackfest/linux-container-workshop/app/db